Key Points

 Find a Partner, not a Vendor

-So if ad revenue estimates aren't a good way to compare ad monetization solutions, what should you do?
+So, if ad revenue estimates aren't a good way to compare ad monetization solutions, what should you do?

 • Volume: A platform that is focused on volume is simply looking to onboard as many publishers as possible.
 This business model is about getting as many publishers on the platform as they can with the least amount of effort expended to drive higher platform revenue.

-• Value: A platform that is focused on value is looking to maximize the revenue potential of each individual publisher onboarded onto the platform.
-This business model is about making sure each publisher is making as much revenue as possible to drive higher platform revenue.
+• Value: A platform focused on value is looking to maximize the revenue potential of each publisher onboarded onto the platform.
+This business model is about ensuring each publisher makes as much ad revenue as possible to drive higher platform revenue.
+Working with a partner that focuses on value drives both short and long-term gains in your ad revenue and can help you better understand how ad revenue works.

 Case Study: A Real-Life Example